-False alarms-whether induced deliberately or not-are the bane of the industry.
+False alarms - whether induced deliberately or not - are the bane of the industry.
 They provide a direct denial-of-service attack on the alarm response force.
 Experience from the world of electronic warfare is that a false alarm rate of greater than about 15% degrades the performance of radar operators; and most intruder alarm response forces are operating well above this threshold.
 Deliberately induced false alarms are especially effective against sites that don't have round-the-clock guards.
-Many police forces have a policy that, after a certain number of false alarms from a given site (typically two to five in a year), they will no longer send a squad car there until the alarm company, or another keyholder, has been there to check.
+Many police forces have a policy that after a certain number of false alarms from a given site (typically three to five in a year), they will no longer send a squad car there until the alarm company, or another keyholder, has been there to check.

-In addition to service denial issues, false alarms degrade systems in other ways.
-The rate at which they are caused by environmental stimuli, such as weather conditions and traffic noise, limits the sensitivity of the sensors that can usefully be deployed.
-Also, the very success of the alarm industry has greatly increased the total number of alarms, and thus decreased police tolerance of false alarms.
-So many people install remote video surveillance, so the customer's premises can be inspected by the alarm company's dispatcher.
-Many police forces prioritize alarms confirmed by such means [417].
+As well as the service denial issues, false alarms degrade systems in other ways.
+The rate at which they are caused by environmental stimuli such as weather conditions and traffic noise limits the sensitivity of the sensors that can usefully be deployed.
+Also, the very success of the alarm industry has greatly increased the total number of alarms and thus decreased police tolerance of false alarms.
+So many people install remote video surveillance, so the customer's premises can be inspected by the alarm company's dispatcher; and many police forces prioritize alarms confirmed by such means [405].

 But even online video links are not a panacea.
-The attacker can disable the lighting, start a fire, or set off alarms in other buildings nearby.
+The attacker can disable the lighting, or start a fire.
+He can set off alarms in other buildings in the same street.
 The failure of a telephone exchange, as a result of a flood or hurricane, may well lead to opportunistic looting.

 After environmental constraints such as traffic and weather, Bruno's next ally is time.
-Vegetation grows into the path of sensor beams; fences become slack, and the vibration sensors don't work so well; and the criminal community learns new tricks.
-Meanwhile, the sentries become complacent.
+Vegetation grows into the path of sensor beams, fences become slack so the vibration sensors don't work so well, the criminal community learns new tricks, and meanwhile the sentries become complacent.

 For this reason, sites with a serious physical protection requirement typically have several concentric perimeters.
-The outer fence keeps out drunks, wildlife, and other low-grade intruders; next there may be level grass with buried sensors, then an inner fence with an infrared barrier, and finally a building of sufficiently massive construction to delay the bad guys until the cavalry gets there.
-(The international regulations laid down by the IAEA for sites that hold more than 15g of plutonium are an instructive read [409].)
+The outer fence keeps out drunks, wildlife and other low-grade intruders; then there may be level grass with buried sensors, then an inner fence with an infrared barrier, and finally a building of sufficiently massive construction to delay the bad guys until the cavalry gets there.
+The international regulations laid down by the IAEA for sites that hold more than 15g of plutonium are an instructive read [390].

-At most sites, this kind of protection isn't possible; it is too expensive.
-And even if you have loads of money, you may be in a city such as Hong Kong where real estate's in really short supply, and like it or not, your bank computer room will just be a floor of an office building that you'll have to protect as best you can.
+At most sites this kind of protection won't be possible.
+It will be too expensive.
+And even if you have loads of money, you may be in a city like Hong Kong where real estate's in really short supply: like it or not, your bank computer room will just be a floor of an office building and you'll have to protect it as best you can.

-In any case, the combination of sensors and physical barriers you select and install are still less than half the story.
+Anyway, the combination of sensors and physical barriers which you select and install are still less than half the story.

-10.2.4 Feature Interactions
+10.2.4 Feature interactions